Financial-Times/dotcom-page-kit/packages/anvil/README.md

 npm install --save-dev @financial-times/anvil
 ```

-Configuration can be passed to the Anvil CLI tool by providing a `anvil.config.json` file in your project root.
+Configuration is provided to the CLI by a `anvil.config.json` file placed in your project root (next to `package.json`).
 Create this file now, including the fields defined below:

 ```json
 {